Being your own boss has a good ring to it, but there are Risks of self-employment.

 If you have an idea of your business future, a plan, and the challenges and actions then you have choices.
 You can figure what you need to do to minimise risk and maximise opportunities.
 Avoiding bankruptcy becomes a lot easier!

 Here is a flavour of some of those business risks, more are covered in the podcast.

-Choose the right business structure to suit your business.
+Number one is the structure that you choose for your business.
 Main choices come down to sole trader vs. limited company.
-We’ve dived deeper into this in our last podcast Have a listen and get up to speed.
+We've dived deeper into this in our last podcasts Have a listen and get up to speed.